Sophic Logo gordian knotPediatric Cancer Clinical Trials Intelligence

 Key Inclusion

-• Age ≥18 years, or ≥16 years for Ewing Sarcoma or malignancies with biological rationale
+• Age ≥18 years, or ≥16 years for Ewing sarcoma or malignancies with biological rationale

 • Metastatic or locally advanced and unresectable solid tumor